Divorce Material: The 25 Worst Husbands in TV History | Wealth of Geeks

 7. Pierce Hawthorne

 Pierce Hawthorne from Community says he was married several times, and when he references his marriages throughout the show, they sound awful.
-He treated his wives like trophies or burdens and never talked about any of them like their humans.
+He treated his wives like trophies or burdens and never talked about any of them like they were humans.

 8. Ross Geller